 Under the Cash Program, a purchaser of a PC from Freddie Mac pays Freddie Mac on the settlement date interest computed at the PC Coupon for the period from the first day of the month of settlement to the day prior to the date of settlement, inclusive.
-Under the Guarantor Program and the MultiLender Swap Program, Freddie Mac pays to the Mortgage seller on the settlement date an amount of interest equal to the difference between (i) the amount of interest at Freddie Mac's required yield on the Mortgages, and (ii) the amount of interest at the PC Coupon, in each such case for the period from the first day of the month of settlement to the day prior to the date of settlement, inclusive.
+Under the Guarantor Program, Freddie Mac pays to the Mortgage seller on the settlement date an amount of interest equal to the difference between (1) the amount of interest at Freddie Mac's required yield on the Mortgages, and (2) the amount of interest at the PC Coupon, both for the period from the first day of the month of settlement to the day prior to the date of settlement, inclusive.

 In the case of Home Mortgages, Freddie Mac normally receives payments from servicers of principal (including partial prepayments) and interest made with respect to the Mortgages on the first Tuesday of the month following the monthly reporting period in which the payments are made.
 Servicers who elect to remit to Freddie Mac on an accelerated remittance cycle remit such funds on the third business day following the end of the monthly reporting period in which the payments are made.
 Servicers remit all full prepayments of principal on Home Mortgages within five business days of the date on which such payments are made.
-Freddie Mac may permit sellers to remit funds on an extended remittance cycle.
-Any arrangement for extended remittance of funds will have no effect on the timing or amount of monthly payments made to Holders.
 In the case of Multifamily Mortgages, Freddie Mac normally receives payments from servicers of principal and interest made with respect to the Mortgages within five business days after the end of the monthly reporting period in which the payments are made.
-Pending payment to Holders as described above, Freddie Mac may invest funds received from servicers at its own risk and for its own benefit.
+Pending payment to Holders as described above, Freddie Mac may invest these funds at its own risk and for its own benefit.